nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-22-LocationIndependentReferences.md

 ---
-title: Location Independent References Using Multicast Groups
+title: Location Independent References
 author: Caitlin Bestler
+tags: [CCOW,Negotiating Group,Version Manifest]
 ---
 In the prior blog on NexentaEdge we mentioned that Chunks were unique and immutable and that Chunk References